Most dogs poop once or twice a day and this depends mostly on the genetics and diet

 In doggy terms, the inability to pass stools regularly and is typically deemed as canine constipation.
 If your constipated dog does relieve himself, the stools are likely to be hard, or your dog may pass mucus instead of stools.

 Your dog is likely to suffer from constipation at least once in his life.
+Visit here to learn more about dogs

 The Symptoms of Dog Constipation: What You Need to Know